The Mummy's Curse

-The Mummy's Curse is a 1944 American Universal Pictures horror film, directed by Leslie Goodwins.
-It is the third and final sequel to that company's The Mummy's Hand of 1940.
-The film is the sequel to The Mummy's Ghost (1944) and the fifth entry in Universal Pictures' original Mummy franchise.
-It marks Lon Chaney, Jr.'s final appearance as Kharis, the Egyptian mummy.
-The action of this film, which continues the story of Kharis and his beloved Princess Ananka, is supposed to take place in the same swampy location that was the setting of The Mummy's Ghost.
+The Mummy's Curse is a 1944 American horror film directed by Leslie Goodwins.
+Produced by Universal Pictures, it is the fifth entry in Universal's original Mummy franchise, serving as a sequel to The Mummy's Ghost (1944).
+It marks Lon Chaney Jr.'s final appearance as Kharis, an Egyptian mummy.

+The plot of The Mummy's Curse continues the story of Kharis and his beloved Princess Ananka, is supposed to take place in the same swampy location that was the setting of The Mummy's Ghost.
 While the earlier film was explicitly set in rural Massachusetts, this film strongly implies that the swamp is in Louisiana, with references to Cajuns and bayous.

 Plot

 The Southern Engineering Company is trying to drain the local swamp for the public good.
-However, the efforts are being hampered by the superstitions of the workers, who believe the area to be haunted by the mummy and his bride.
+However, the efforts are being hampered by the superstitions of the workers, who believe the area to be haunted by the mummy and his bride, which happened 25 years prior.

-Two representatives of the Scripps Museum, Dr. James Halsey (Dennis Moore) and Dr. Ilzor Zandaab (Peter Coe), arrive on the scene and present their credentials to the head of the project, Pat Walsh (Addison Richards).
+Two representatives of the Scripps Museum, Dr. James Halsey and Dr. Ilzor Zandaab, arrive on the scene and present their credentials to the head of the project, Pat Walsh.
 They have come to search for the missing mummies, buried in the swamp years earlier.
 Their conversation is interrupted by the news that a workman has been murdered in the swamps.
 Evidence at the scene convinces Halsey that the murderer has found the mummy of Kharis.

-Later that evening, Zandaab sneaks into the swamp and meets Ragheb (Martin Kosleck).
+Later that evening, Zandaab sneaks into the swamp and meets Ragheb.
 Ragheb is a disciple of the Arkam sect, and Zandaab is secretly a High Priest.
 The follower killed the worker that unearthed Kharis, and has taken the immobile monster to a deserted monastery.

 Zandaab explains the legend of Kharis and Ananka to Ragheb as he brews the tana leaves, giving instructions on their use.
-The old sacristan of the monastery (William Farnum) intrudes on their ritual, and is promptly executed by a risen Kharis.
+The old sacristan of the monastery intrudes on their ritual, and is promptly executed by a risen Kharis.

-Meanwhile, the mummy of Ananka (Virginia Christine) rises from the swamp after being partially uncovered by a bulldozer during the excavation.
+Meanwhile, the mummy of Ananka rises from the swamp after being partially uncovered by a bulldozer during the excavation.
 She immerses herself in a pond and the mud is washed away, revealing an attractive young woman.